nckuacm/acp_cheatsheet/practice/UVa/11516/README.md

 ---
 ## Input

 The first line of input contains an integer specifying the number of test cases to follow.
-The first line of each test case contains two positive integers $$n$$, the number of access points that the residents can buy, and $$m$$, the number of houses on Main Street.
-The following $$m$$ lines contain the house numbers of the houses on Main Street, one house number on each line.
-There will be no more than $$100,000$$ houses on Main Street, and the house numbers will be no larger than one million.
+The first line of each test case contains two positive integers $n$, the number of access points that the residents can buy, and $m$, the number of houses on Main Street.
+The following $m$ lines contain the house numbers of the houses on Main Street, one house number on each line.
+There will be no more than $100,000$ houses on Main Street, and the house numbers will be no larger than one million.

 ---
 ## Output